36 Examples of Strong Thesis Statement | 4 Steps Guide

 Be specific and concise

 Be direct to the point and communicate what you intend in a few words.
-Unnecessary words result in a stuffed thesis statement and increase the chances of repetition or deviation from the vital point.
+Unnecessary words result in a stuffed statement and increase the chances of repetition or deviation from the vital point.
 Narrow your focus and avoid highlighting generic perceptions and claims.

 Contentious

-Make your thesis statement to address areas of controversy or subjects, opinions, or perceptions that people will most likely question.
+Make your statement to address areas of controversy or subjects, opinions, or perceptions that people will most likely question.
 Coming up with an entirely new perception or interpretation of a topic is also an effective way of being contentious with the thesis.

 Coherent

-As much as the thesis statement is meant to capture more than one aspect or point in your essay, its contents should be synchronized and consistent or built up to the main idea of the thesis.
+As much as the statement is meant to capture more than one aspect or point in your essay, its contents should be synchronized and consistent or built up to the main idea of the thesis.

 Make a clear argument

-From the thesis statement, the reader should get a clear idea of the direction of the rest of the thesis.
+From the statement, the reader should get a clear idea of the direction of the rest of the thesis.
 If it is argumentative, be clear on where you stand or perception on the subject matter.

 Question your assumptions